dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-08-bayesian-prerequisites-sampling.md

 ## Compare Sampling and Variational Inference Algorithms

 Variational algorithms are a family of techniques for approximating intractable integrals arising in Bayesian inference and machine learning.
+They threat inference problems as optimization.

 Although sampling algorithms were invented first ( during the II world war ), **variational inference methods** dominates the field because these methods are fast.